Scaling SEO for Startups

 A lot of people think veterinarians have happy to lucky lives because they have puppies and everything, but actually, I know in Australia, veterinarians are the number one professions for suicides.
 I think in the US I think they’re third or fifth.
 It's a big problem for veterinarians because the problem is, as long as the Asia and veterinarian industry, and if you love animals, you have to put down everything you love.
 The reason why I'm talking about this is the other aspect of it is your job is to save animal lives, but veterinarians are often attacked a lot on Yelp and reputation management software on Google My Business, they're often attacked.
 One of the linkable asset strategies we had around in my last agency is we decided to analyze all of Orange County's reviews.

 We analyzed all the five star reviews, in Orange County veterinarians, and all one star reviews for veterinarians in Orange County.
+(Shameless plug but those interested in local SEO in Orange County I recommend you read our Orange County SEO Guide).
 Then we published a study saying, "One of the top reasons for one star reviews and we're on top as if five star reviews."
 It was actually pretty successful because we pitched it to different journalists and we actually got invited to do a national circuit of speaking at conferences for veterinarians about it.
 When you win, you win big, but I've done a lot of linkable asset strategies where I spent months just for no one to ever pick it up.
 There is this level of understanding of what you're committing to.
 That's linkable assets.

 Content & Referring Domains

 What I want to do is take a pause and understand these two variables.
 Content, that's the size of your website.